On Meta-Prompting: Introduction

 \section{Introduction}

-Instruction-pretrained models \cite{wei2022finetuned,sanh2022multitask,NEURIPS2022_b1efde53} are those that are able to interpret input strings (\emph{prompts}) as instructions to carry out an arbitrary task.
-Due to this and their ability to have more natural interactions with the user, instruction-pretrained large language models (LLMs) have begun to be deployed in multiple production areas, such as writing assistance.

-To improve some of the shortcomings of LLMs, such as poor reasoning abilities \cite{SaparovHe22,he-etal-2023-exploring}, lack of reliability and sensitivity to the prompt's phrasing \cite{Reliability,xiong2023llms,lu-etal-2022-fantastically}, a considerable amount of work has been done to determine the optimal phrasing for the prompt.
-This has been shown to be automatable \cite{zhou2023large,shin-etal-2020-autoprompt}, and effective when the model has some sort of guidance \cite{ChainOfThought,zhang2023automatic} or feedback \cite{AutoGPT}.
+Instruction-pretrained models \citep{wei2022finetuned,sanh2022multitask,NEURIPS2022_b1efde53} such as large language models (LLMs) are able to interpret input strings (\emph{prompts}) as instructions to carry out a task.
+Given the lack of a feedback cycle (e.g., back-propagation), this is known as \emph{in-context learning} (ICL; \citealt{wei2022emergent,NEURIPS2023_9d0f188c,10.1145/3531146.3533229,GPT3}; to name a few).
+ICL has led their deployment in multiple product areas, such as writing assistance, in spite of their sensitivity to the prompt's phrasing \citep{Reliability,xiong2023llms,lu-etal-2022-fantastically}.
+In turn, this spawned a considerable body of work to determine optimal prompting techniques and wordings, which itself has been shown to be automatable \citep{zhou2023large,shin-etal-2020-autoprompt}, and effective when the model has some sort of guidance \citep{ChainOfThought,zhang2023automatic,AutoGPT}.

-Complexities also arise when attempting to model LLM behavior, at least when accounting for their generalizability to arbitrary tasks, their stochasticity, and the intrinsic complexity of neural networks.
-This is harder when factoring in the user: for example, the many distinct ways someone could prompt a machine for a given task, each with unique context (e.g., input documents or dialogue turns), yet all users expect an analogous experience and performance.
+This work is largely applied, and, to our knowledge, there is not theoretical work characterizing LLM prompting, task adaptability, and user interaction in the context of ICL.
+This is perhaps because, from a mathematical perspective, complexities also arise when attempting to model LLM behavior, at least when accounting for their generalizability to arbitrary tasks, their stochasticity, and the intrinsic black-box nature of very large neural networks.
+Indeed, factoring in user interaction makes theoretical work especially difficult, given its fine-grained and personal nature.
+For example, it would be unrealistic to assume that a set of users desiring to do the same thing (e.g., paraphrasing their own document) will use the same prompt when interacting with the LLM.
+Nonetheless, all users will expect analogous experiences and performances.